Introduction to Alvis

 python classification_problem.py dataset_$SLURM_ARRAY_TASK_ID.hdf5

-- More examples are available at
+- More examples are available at Running job-arrays

 - Environment variables like

-within all programming languages, e.g:
+$SLURM_ARRAY_TASK_IDcan also be accessed from within all programming languages, e.g:

-Example: Multi-node
+Example: Multi-node¶

 #!/usr/bin/env bash